I don't mind being open about the fact that I fell for a digital marketing scam enquiry I'd received through my website last week.

 This is quite a big network for them to try and target with their perfect lead enquiry, and out of the millions of possible options out there you can begin to understand that it only takes a handful of them to fall for it to make it worthwhile.
 What ease and power have our technological advancements provided for the evil scammers to benefit from!

-In many cases it might be as simple as asking you to download a full brief or detailed proposal from the client, linking to what might appear to be a trustworthy PDF but which inactual fact is a masked URL (which takes you to a nasty .EXE file containing a virus, malware or worse).
+In many cases it might be as simple as asking you to download a full brief or detailed proposal, linking to what might appear to be a trustworthy PDF but which inactual fact is a masked URL (which takes you to a nasty .EXE file containing a virus, malware, ransomware or worse).

-This might not always be the "play" of the scammers though.
-Sometimes they might drag out the job/gig offer, and after a period of back-and-forth at some point they might ask for some kind of pre-payment, or for you to share your bank details.
+This might not always be the play of the scammers though.
+Sometimes they might drag out the gig offer, and after a period of back-and-forth at some point they might ask for some kind of pre-payment, or for you to share your bank details.
 Hopefully by this point red flags should be burning your retinas ⛳

-I'm going to share the anatomy of the scam I feel for, and break it down bit-by-bit, to try and outline what it is you should be on the lookout as a marketer / someone working within the digital marketing industry.
-There's probably bits of this that align across other trades/sectors too.
+I'm going to share the anatomy of the scam I feel for, and break it down bit-by-bit, to try and outline what it is you should be on the lookout as a marketer or someone working within the digital marketing industry.
+There are probably bits of this that align across other trades/sectors too.

-I should note that the initial lead I received was via my Typeform which is in use on my contact page.
-Submissions here are saved in a spreadsheet on my Google Drive.
-I get pinged (via email) when a nead lead comes in.
-The form is presented within cells of a spreadsheet and this can make it harder (or easier) to spot a spammy enquiry.
+I should note that the initial lead I received was via Typeform which is in use on my contact page.
+Submissions here are then saved in a spreadsheet on my Google Drive.
+I get pinged (via email) whenever a new lead lead comes in.
+The form is presented within cells of a spreadsheet and this can make it harder (or sometimes easier) to spot a spammy enquiry.

-Warning #1 - The Contact (Any Existing Relationship with the Sender?)
+Warning #1 - No Existing Relationship with the Sender

-Sophisticated scammers (which might be classed more as social-engineering, a more sinister and advanced form of scamming) might look to target an existing relationship that you might have built up with someone, but I think for the majority of cases the scammer will likely be an unknown/new contact.
+Sophisticated scammers (which might be classed more as social-engineering, a more sinister and advanced form of scamming) might look to target an existing relationship that you might have built up with someone, but I think for the majority of cases the scammer will likely be an unknown or new contact.

 In my case it was a message sent from a person posing as the Head of Marketing at a sustainable pet-food brand (Nulo) in the US.
-I kind of assumed this was a genuine enquiry because I try hard to attract sustainable brands but it's more likely this was a happy coincidence, not that they were taking advantage of this.
+I assumed this was a genuine enquiry because I try hard to attract sustainable brands but it's more likely this was a happy coincidence, not that they were taking advantage of this connection.

 I had no prior contact with this person or with this brand - and I think most scams (aimed at marketers) will follow this path.
-An important note here is that the scammer appear to be presenting themselves as a genuine employee of Nulo (Brandon Monroe) - which obviously isn't great, and helps to add credance to their scam.
+An important note here is that the scammer appear to be presenting themselves as a genuine employee of Nulo (someone called Brandon Monroe) - which obviously isn't great, and helps to add credance to their scam.

 Usually when I get a genuine lead enquiry from a business looking for marketing support (eg Google Ads help or SEO support), they're unlikely to talk money in their initial message enquiry.

-I think this is a really big red flag if money and budgets are included, especially when they are a big number (hundreds of thousands of dollars for example!).
+I think this is a really big red flag if money and budgets are included at this stage, especially when they are quite a big number (hundreds of thousands of dollars for example!).

 In the case of the person pretending to be Brandon from Nulo there were other weird behaviours within the email:

-- Not necessarily weird but it's rare to have an initial email that goes into so much depth about the project (normally it's an email asking if you are interested in having a chat to discuss a project / check you have availability).
+- It's rare to have an initial email that goes into so much depth about the project (normally it's an email asking if you are interested in having a chat to discuss a project or to check you have availability).

-- Weird language used when referring to CPC (represents this as a %) and then uses this to refer to cost-per-conversion (which CPC doesn't usually refer to, it is normally the cost-per-click for ads run).
+- Weird language used when referring to CPC (represents this as a %) and then uses this to refer to cost-per-conversion (which CPC doesn't usually refer to, it is normally the cost-per-click for ads).

-Sometimes you will find an insecure message flagged here, which is a good indicator of being a scam, and often the sender will be impersonating a different domain (these will often get flagged by Gmail as being a phishing spam, and shouldn't reach your inbox).
+Sometimes you will find an insecure message flagged here which is a good indicator of it being a scam, and often the sender will be impersonating a different domain.
+These will often get flagged by Gmail as being a phishing spam, and shouldn't reach your inbox.

-Whilst I can't say for certain what happens if you click the link in this message to get the details of the made-up gig (which definitely is some kind of malware/virus) it's definitely not something you would want to try.
+Whilst I can't say for certain what happens if you click the link in this message to get the details of the made-up gig (which definitely is some kind of malware or virus) it's definitely not something you would want to try.

-Some virus protection software might protect you from this (and I'd have hoped Gmail would have been better at detecting and flagging this) but I don't think we can always rely on virus protection sadly - what if this had been received via a direct message on social media, or on WhatsApp?.
+Some virus protection software might protect you from this - and I'd have hoped Gmail would have been better at detecting and flagging this - but I don't think we can always rely on virus protection sadly.
+What if this had been received via a direct message on social media, or via WhatsApp?

-In the case of this scam I actually went through a lot of effort trying to share this lead within my network - BECAUSE I THOUGHT IT WAS A GENUINE/GOOD GIG!
+In the case of this scam I actually went through a lot of effort trying to share this lead within my network - because I thought it was a genuine gig (sadly!).

-Thankfully at some point the penny did drop in my head when I re-read the message I had forwarded across to Sofia - at which point I warned that it might not be legit / be on your guard.
+Thankfully at some point the penny did drop in my head when I reread the message I had forwarded across to Sofia - at which point I warned her that it might not be as legit as I'd hoped.

-Side note - this was the very first contact I've had with Sofia, who know thinks of me as a grade A idiot!!! 😂
+Side note - this was the very first contact I've had with Sofia, who now thinks of me as a grade A idiot!!! 😂

-TLDR; Scams in the Marketing World are on the rise - stay alert!
+TLDR; Scams in the Marketing sector are on the rise - stay alert!

-I have a hunch that these kinds of marketing lead phishing enquiries/scams are on the rise as more and more people look to profit from misleading others on the web.
+I have a hunch that these kinds of phishing scams are on the rise as more and more people look to profit from misleading others on the web perhaps especially during a quieter economy.

 I've received a lot of such enquiries over the past few months, and have seen other marketers sharing similar scams in the spaces within which I operate, unwittingly falling for them as I also have done.